-Option Explanation everything Export everything except audit and monitoring data: all repository resources, permissions, report jobs, users, and roles.
-If any server settings have been modified in the UI, those are included as well.
+Option Explanation everything Export everything except audit data: all repository resources, permissions, report jobs, users, and roles.
 This option is equivalent to: urisrepository-permissionsreport-jobsusersroles help Displays brief information about the available options. include-access-events Access events (date, time, and user name of last modification) are exported. output-dir Path of a directory in which to create the output catalog folder. output-zip Path and filename of the output catalog zip file to create. report-jobs Comma separated list of repository report unit and folder URIs for which report unit jobs should be exported.
-For a folder URI, this option exports the scheduled jobs of all reports in the folder and recursively in all subfolders.

-Table 6-1
+For a folder URI, this option exports the scheduled jobs of all reports in the folder and recursively in all subfolders. repository-permissions When this option is present, repository permissions are exported along with each exported folder and resource.
+This option should only be used in conjunction withuris. roles Comma separated list of roles to export; if no roles are specified with this option, all roles are exported. role-users When this option is present, each role export triggers the export of all users belonging to the role.
+This option should only be used in conjunction withroles. uris Comma separated list of folder or resource URIs in the repository. users Comma separated list of users to export; if no users are specified with this options, all users are exported.
+When specifying users, you must give their organization ID if applicable, for example:users superuser, "jasperadmin organization_1", include-audit-events Include audit data for all resources and users in the export.

-Options in js-export
+Table 6-1 Options in js-export

-Command